baviddak/tlpi/README.md

 # Answers to The Linux Programming Interface

 Here are my solutions for *The Linux Programming Interface* programming problems.
-I worked on these sporadically over the past couple years when I wanted to code something but didn't know where to start.
 These were completed for fun and should not be taken as complete or correct.

 ## Building the Code